rhylanbolt/developerdocs/README.md

 <td>Attributes</td>
 </tr>
 </tbody></table>
-<p><strong>Why Inventory Matters</strong>: Opti-X can only recommend items in your inventory.
+<p><strong>Why Inventory Matters</strong>: Personalize can only recommend items in your inventory.
 If a game isn&#39;t in the inventory feed, it won&#39;t appear in recommendations.
 Keep your inventory current and attribute-rich for better personalization.</p>
 <p><strong>Example Inventory Item (Gaming)</strong>:</p>
 <pre><code class="language-json">{
   &quot;game_id&quot;: &quot;starburst-xxxtreme&quot;,